 What the OfS is doing

 The OfS is working closely with the Department for Education and with universities and colleges to support and protect the interests of students.
 Universities and colleges are under immense pressure.
 But they still have a duty of care to all their students, and a responsibility to continue teaching and learning activities where possible.
-For many, this has meant moving teaching online.

 We’re not able to tell your university or college what it should do – and in any case, we think universities and colleges are best placed to make decisions which take into account their particular situation and the needs of their students.
 But we are working with them in a number of ways to help them to help you: